swiss-territorial-data-lab/proj-vegroofs/README.md

 ├───scripts
 │   │   calculate_raster.py       # computes the NDVI and luminosity rasters of the orthoimage tiles │   |   clip_image.py             # clips the orthoimages for the aoi extent
-│   |   greenery.py               # potential greenery detection by applying threshold on NDVI and luminosity │   |   infere_ml.py               # inferes with the trained machine learning algorithms
+│   |   greenery.py               # potential greenery detection by applying threshold on NDVI and luminosity rasters │   |   infere_ml.py              # infers with the trained machine learning algorithms
 │   |   train_ml.py               # trains and tests machine learning algorithms (logistic regression or random forest) │   |   roof_stats.py             # computes the descriptors for the machine learning algorithms │   |
-│   └───functions                 # set of functions used in python scripts └── setup                         # requirements for environment installation
+│   └───functions                 # set of functions used in Python scripts └── setup                         # requirements for environment installation
 ```